• Home

 0

-A Bipartisan duo of senators added an invoice nowadays that could reinforce protections for youngsters on the net.
+A Bipartisan duo of senators added an invoice today that could reinforce protections for youngsters on the internet.
 It’s replacing the Children’s Online Privacy Protection Act of 1998, a foundational federal privacy regulation.
 Senators Ed Markey of Massachusetts and Josh Hawley of Missouri brought the degree, which contains some special provisions to increase net safety for kids.
-For example, companies like Facebook, Google, and TikTok are, under COPPA, prohibited from amassing non-public records and place records for children 12 and younger without specific parental consent.
+For example, companies like Facebook, Google, and TikTok are, under COPPA, prohibited from amassing non-public records and placing records for children 12 and younger without specific parental consent.
 The new law might add protections for children aged 13-15, requiring their (but no longer their figures) approval for such collection.

 Summary show